nathankot/nathankot.github.io/source/_posts/2013-09-05-modding-the-happy-hacking-keyboard.markdown

 about how to build this mod yourself, [Grumpy Lemming's guide][grumpy] is a really good start.

-Installation was laughably easy using Hasu's board everything was in the right place - the board has a hole for the screw in the same spot and it bolts on securely.
+Installation was surprisingly easy using Hasu's board.
+Everything was in the right place - the board has a hole for the screw in the same spot as the original and bolts on securely.
 He even made use of the dip switch location to expose the bootloader reset button!